Digital Model of Babylon

 Babylon during all known periods before and after Nebuchadnezzar will also be reconstructed within the digital model covering in different ways the time from the Old Babylonian period until today.

-The reconstruction of the different levels of the elevations of the Street of Precession during the reign of Nebuchadnezzar in the area north of the Ishtar Gate can be given as an example of the technical possibilities.
+The reconstruction of the different levels of the elevations of the Processional Way during the reign of Nebuchadnezzar in the area north of the Ishtar Gate can be given as an example of the technical possibilities.
 The street was elevated some 20 meters during the 43 years of Nebuchadnezzar's reign according to excavations and cuneiform texts.
 The three figures above show three of the Nebuchadnezzar levels as they are presently reconstructed.
 The uppermost level had the decoration of glazed bricks with relief figures on the side of the street.
 The middle street level from above is the well-preserved street level, which today can be seen when visiting Babylon.
 The documentation of the reconstruction will be published elsewhere.

 Most of the work on the model still remains.
 An integrated approach with archaeology and ancient texts combined with modern technical and environmental studies is planned for the continuation of the project.